eslint/eslint/docs/developer-guide/architecture.md

 ## The `cli` object

 The `cli` object is the API for the command line interface.
-Literally, the `bin/eslint.js` file simply passes arguments to the `cli` object and then calls `process.exit()` with the returned exit code.
+Literally, the `bin/eslint.js` file simply passes arguments to the `cli` object and then sets `process.exitCode` to the returned exit code.

 The main method is `cli.execute()`, which accepts an array of strings that represent the command line options (as if `process.argv` were passed without the first two arguments).
 If you want to run ESLint from inside of another program and have it act like the CLI, then `cli` is the object to use.